 Individuals must have a valid Commercial Driver's License to operate any of the following vehicles:

-ANY AMOUNT of Class A or Class B explosives, Poison A, flammable solids (labeled dangerous when wet; or radioactive material, (Yellow III Label), Uranium hexafluoride fissile (containing more than 1% U255), Uranium low specific activity (containing 1% or less U235).
+Any amount of Class A or Class B explosives, Poison A, flammable solids (labeled dangerous when wet), or radioactive material, (Yellow III Label), Uranium hexafluoride fissile (containing more than 1% U235), or Uranium low specific activity (containing 1% or less U235).

-1,000 POUNDS OR MORE of Class C explosives, nonflammable gas including fluorine gas and cryogenic liquid oxygen, flammable gas, flammable liquid, flammable solid, oxidizers, organic peroxide, corrosives, irritates, chlorine (in container with 110 gallon capacity or more), or combustible liquid (in container with 110 gallon capacity or more), also blasting agents and Poison B.
+1,000 pounds or more of Class C explosives, nonflammable gas including fluorine gas and cryogenic liquid oxygen, flammable gas, flammable liquid, flammable solid, oxidizers, organic peroxide, corrosives, irritates, chlorine (in container with 110 gallon capacity or more), or combustible liquid (in container with 110 gallon capacity or more), blasting agents, or Poison B.

-CDLs are available in three categories, Class A, Class B, and Class C depending upon type and size of vehicle.
-In addition, separate endorsements are required for the operation of vehicles with air brakes, carry more than 15 passengers (including the driver), transport hazardous materials, carry 1,000 gallons or more of a liquid, and/or tow trailers or equipment.
+CDLs are available in three categories, Class A, Class B, and Class C, depending upon type and size of vehicle.
+In addition, separate endorsements are required for the operation of vehicles with air brakes, to carry more than 15 passengers (including the driver), to transport hazardous materials, to carry 1,000 gallons or more of a liquid, or to tow trailers or equipment.

 The Office of University Human Resources will assist affected department in determining which classifications or specific positions will require the CDL.
 If it is determined that an employee will be required to have a CDL, a revision to that effect must be made to that employee's position description.
 Revised position descriptions must be forwarded to University Human Resources for review and approval.
 University Human Resources will notify the employee's department and University Garage of approval.

 Applicants for employment as a driver of a commercial motor vehicle must provide information required pursuant to Section 4506.20 of the Revised Code.